 Resflix, a Phoney Film Festival, was born out of one resident's idea of how to encourage a safe drinking culture and to generate peer-to-peer conversation in a way that’s relatable.
 The competition encouraged UOW students in residence to create a short film, that addressed the theme “Dial it Back”, as in dial back your drinking.

-Forming part of its response to the recommendations of the AHRC Change the Course report, the University of Wollongong has completed the following reviews, and published the executive report and recommendations from each review below:
+Forming part of its response to the recommendations of the AHRC Change the course report 2017, UOW has also completed the following reviews and published the executive summary and recommendations from each review.

 Significant progress has already been made in implementing the recommendations of each review, supported by the Vice-Chancellor.
 The University is committed to ensuring that all recommendations are implemented and evaluated as part of the University’s commitment to creating a safe and respectful environment for all members of our community.